 Allows you to transform or shape data from one format to another.
 This can be useful if you have multiple data objects that you ask the user to fill out where you have to merge the objects for your api request.
 Alternatively, you might have a request to a system that returns more information than needed in the Airkit experience.
 Either way, this connection step allows you to modify the data and interact with Airscript to get the data in the right format.

 Connect to external RESTful APIs to pull data in or export data out of your Airkit experience.
 You have full control over the request that’s being made, and we have the ability to work with many different authentication methods.

 All the fields allow for Airscript to be inputted, that way you can interact with any variables that are available inside your connection.

 Don’t already have a system of record?
 Feel free to use us!
-The object service connection allows you to not only query, but also save and delete data that you store within Airkit.
-This connection allows you to store your data inside of the Airkit platform, which is then viable by going to the Data Builder tab.
+The object-service connection allows you to not only query, but also save and delete data that you store within Airkit.
+This connection allows you to store your data inside of the Airkit platform, which is then visible by going to the Data Builder.

 Other Connection Types

 There are other connection types not listed here.
 If you have any questions about the additional types please reach out to the CXE or CSM team at Airkit for more information.